TissUUmaps/TissUUmaps/examples/Instructions for using plugins/3_InteractionV&QC_plugin_in_TissUUmaps.md

-# Using TissUUmaps for exploring QuPath output and cell-cell interactions
+# Using TissUUmaps plugin InteractionV&QC
 InteractionV&QC plugin is for visualization and quality control of cell-cell interactions.
 In order to run this plugin, you need a .csv file containing markers and a .csv file containing neighborhood enrichment test matrix.
 In the following lines, we also show you how to get a .csv file containing neighborhood enrichment test matrix.

 ## Interaction: